DigitalPublishingToolkit/TOD50/md/05FakeNewsMemesUnconscious.md

 If you were to meet one of the rioters of the January 8 Planalto Riots in a professional or social setting, you probably would not be able to tell that they would have the capacity to participate in a terrorist act such as the invasion of Brasilia.
-Bolsonaro's supporters are mostly middle-class and college graduates who have access to knowledge and specialized journalistic publications.
+Bolsonaro\'s supporters are mostly middle-class and college graduates who have access to knowledge and specialized journalistic publications.
 The issue is not access to quality information, but rather an underlying rational issue.
 It is also